Details

 Carl Philipp Emanuel Bach

-This minor-key Sinfonia exemplifies the “sensitive style” (empfindsamer Stil) associated with C.P.E.
-Bach.
-The fast first movement encompasses a wide range of strongly-felt and clearly delineated emotions, from nervous unisons to joyous swoops, a sound made all the more impactful when Bach later added flutes, oboes and horns.
-The central slow movement weaves lovely fluid melodies, and again the architecture is open and transparent, the contrasting sections set off by full stops.
+This minor-key Sinfonia exemplifies the “sensitive style” (empfindsamer Stil) associated with Emanuel Bach.
+The fast first movement encompasses a wide range of strongly-felt and clearly delineated emotions, from nervous unisons to joyous swoops, a sound made all the more impactful when Bach later added flutes, oboes and horns to the orchestration.
+The central slow movement is especially open and transparent, the contrasting sections set off by full stops.
 There are ample details in the dancelike finale that show Bach’s lasting debt to the orchestral suites crafted by his father, although the jokey delay on an unresolved dissonance is a thoroughly modern touch.

 Antonio Vivaldi